“Passionate yet thoughtful… sublime to hear.”

 British Cellist Dr. Sophie Webber is an internationally accomplished soloist, chamber musician, and educator.
 She has received many awards and prizes for her playing, including the Sir John Barbirolli memorial prize for Cello, Indianapolis Matinee Musicale Graduate Strings Prize, Zumaia International Chamber Music Festival First and Public Prize, and Finalist for Oxfordshire Young Musician of the Year.

-Choir" this July; her own choral arrangement to be sung alongside
+Choir" in late 2019; her own choral arrangement sung

-Solo Cello Bach Suites Nos.
-1 and 3, in collaboration with choral
+alongside Solo Cello Bach Suites Nos.
+1 and 3, in collaboration

-St. Paul's Cathedral, San Diego.
-The goal of this project is to
+of the Ascension.
+The goal of this project was to highlight the

 In the last couple of years, Sophie has been creating many